-When Does the Islamic New Year 2019 begin?
-Get dates from your Almanac.
+When Does the Islamic New Year 2020—First of Muharram—begin?
+Here are the dates from The Old Farmer’s Almanac.

 Islamic New Year Dates*

-Below are the sundown dates for the Islamic New Year (First of Muharram) according to the FCNA.
-Probable new crescent visibility in North America may be a day or so later.
+Below are the sundown dates for the Islamic New Year (First of Muharram).

 First day of the Islamic New Year